endritvs/laravel-ai-toolkit/README.md

 $prompt = new Prompt();
 $prompt->setProvider('claude') // Set a different provider
-       ->setContent('Describe the principles of machine learning.')
+       ->addContent('Describe the principles of machine learning.')
        ->setModel('claude-v2')
        ->setMaxTokens(150);